OlegDzhuraev/OsnovaFramework/Readme.md

     public float Speed;
 }
 ```
-It is recommended to place in component only runtime logic variables used by systems and if something requires setup via drag-n-drop from the scene (prefab bones, etc.).
+It is recommended to place in component only runtime logic variables used by systems and things which requires setup via drag-n-drop from the scene (prefab bones, etc.).

 Not recommended to place there any links to the assets or pre-defined settings, better use one ScriptableObject for it.
 It will keep clean your prefabs and make easier to debug runtime values.

 ### Systems
-System is a ScriptableObject-based class, which will run your logic.
+System is also a MonoBehaviour-based class, which will run your logic.

 To create a new system, make a new class and derive it from **BaseSystem**.